trault14/Intro_TensorFlow/README.md

 pip3 install pillow
 ```
 ### Running an algorithm
-We can now run any of the python scripts as follows :
+We can now run any of the Python scripts as follows :
 Open an interactive Python3 shell
 ```
 ipython3